make-me/make-me/README.md

 The parameters in the JSON object are

 * `url`     - Either a String or an Array of Strings that are URLs of **.stl** objects. **Required**
+* `quality` - The quality of the print, defined by line height.
+Can be "high", "medium" or "low".
+Default: "medium" **Optional**
 * `count`   - The number of times to print all the given objects.
 Default: 1, **Optional**
 * `scale`   - The scaling factor of the print.
 Default 1.0, **Optional**
 * `density` - The infill densitity of the object.
 From 0.0 to 1.0.
 Default: 0.05. **Optional**